slowbot/machining/README.md

 ### Sitemap & Wireframes

 ### Blocking
 Define content building blocks.
-Again keeping in mind Atomic Design.
-SMACCS, BEM, and OOCSS principles we want to design our products based on their natural material, the content.
+Again keeping in mind Atomic and OOCSS principles we want to design our products based on their natural material, the content.
   * News site - single article
   * Reality site - single property